 For another delicious gluten free and dairy free breakfast or brunch idea, try these vegan applesauce muffins.
 They taste like a bowl of oatmeal in muffin form.

-Or try this tasty coconut flour banana bread.
+Or try this tasty gluten free dairy free banana bread.
 It’s refined sugar free and easy to make.

-These paleo banana pancakes are perfect for brunch.
-They’re grain free, dairy free, thick, and fluffy.
+These banana pancakes are perfect for brunch.
+They’re paleo, dairy free, thick, and fluffy.

 Dairy Free Frittata